 catalyst from "mentored yet independent" postdocs to outstanding, independent researchers in academic or industry/governmental

-The Fellowships will be in two tracks (applicants will chose one):
+The Fellowships will be in two tracks (applicants will choose one):

 - Postdoctoral Fellowship in Chemical Sciences will allow chemists to pursue advanced research within the

-core areas of fundamental chemistry, to include chemical physics, chemical engineering, and chemistry of materials research.
+core areas of fundamental chemistry, such as chemical physics, chemical engineering, and chemistry of materials research.